tsnellgrove/dark_castle3/doc/to_do.md

 	- Burt to be obj type Creature

 - burt refactor order
+	1) watch refactoring best-practices videos so I can refactor as I go (I will be re-coding a LOT)
-	0) full review of all active_gs attributes to be moved to burt_obj
+	2) full review of all active_gs attributes to be moved to burt_obj
-	1) update existing creatures (e.g. hand)
+	3) update existing creatures (e.g. hand)
 		- need to work on 'hand' attributes of Creatures
 		- need a 'cant_drop_lst' for backpack => creature_obj_lst (no need to worry about backpack as open container)
 		- creature 'worn' attribute